 Major Options and Requirements

 The English major requires a minimum of 30 credits in intermediate or advanced courses.
 All students must take English 241 and 242.
 All major courses are taken for 3 credits.
 Students are required to fulfill the L&S requirement of at least 15 credits of upper-level work in the major completed in residence.
-All level courses numbered 204 and above count toward this requirement.
+All level courses numbered 204 and above (excluding 207 and 236) count toward this requirement.

 Students can choose one emphasis amongst three possible tracks in the Department:

 Additionally, qualifying students may consider adding Honors in the Major or pursuing a certificate in Teaching English to Speakers of other Languages (TESOL).
-You can read more about specific requirements for each of these tracks and specializations under the appropriate tab below.
+You can read more about specific requirements for each of these tracks and specializations on the Guide.

 Have questions about the major beyond what’s covered here?
-Check out our list of frequently asked questions or contact our undergraduate adviser.
+Check out our list of frequently asked questions or contact our Academic Advising Manager.

 Undergraduate